XLSForm/xlsform.github.io/_sections/home-english.md

 | survey            |               |               |              |              |

 Check out the [Birds XLSForm](https://docs.google.com/spreadsheets/d/1Rxft3H3xl3M9bLFGR2XhXzt1ucyFmd0qFmOQ6FaqJw4/edit?usp=sharing) which illustrates the use of media files.
 You can also click on the link to see the [Birds webform ](https://enketo.ona.io/x/#Ynv3).

+Media is translatable in the same way as labels and hints as explained in the [languages section](#multiple-language-support).

 ## Pre-loading CSV data